CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller-pf-api.md

 # Custom Controller that uses ProcessForce API

-## Description

-In this example, we will show how to add a custom controller that uses ProcessForce objects and logic.
-In this example, we will create a controller that is responsible for scheduling Manufacturing Orders.
+This guide demonstrates how to create a custom API controller within your plugin that interacts with ProcessForce objects and logic.
+Specifically, we'll build a controller that schedules multiple Manufacturing Orders (MOs) using the ProcessForce API.

 ## Creating Custom Controller

-1. Open your plugin solution in Visual Studio.
+1. Launch your plugin project in Visual Studio.
-2. Create a new class: PF_SchedulingController.cs inside Controllers/Api.
+2. Add a new class named PF_SchedulingController.cs within the Controllers/Api directory.

     ![List](./media/custom-controller-pf-api/cc-pf-api-01.webp)
-3. This controller needs to inherit from CompuTec.AppEngine.Base.Infrastructure.Controllers.API.AppEngineSecureController, because we need to authenticate a user to work on SAP document.
+3. This controller should inherit from CompuTec.AppEngine.Base.Infrastructure.Controllers.API.AppEngineSecureController to ensure user authentication, which is required when working with SAP documents.

     SalesOrderController.cs